Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Related Work

 On the other hand, CNF models build a continuous-time flow~\citep{chen2018node, grathwohl2019ffjord} on the manifold by parameterizing the vector field.
 However, previous CNF models~\citep{lou2020neural, mathieu2020rcnf, falorsi2020neural} rely on simulation-based maximum likelihood training which is computationally expensive.
-Recent works~\citep{rozen2021moser, ben-hamu2022cnfm} introduce simulation-free training methods on simple geometries, but they scale poorly to high-dimension due to the computation of the divergence and further cannot be adapted to non-simple geometries. \citet{chen2023rfm} extends the Flow Matching framework~\citep{lipman2023flowmatching} to manifolds which learns the probability path by regressing the conditional vector fields.
-Instead of the deterministic flow, our work constructs a generative process using diffusion processes for which stochasticity is crucial for learning on general geometries, as it dramatically reduces in-training simulation steps while achieving superior performance compared to the CNF model.
+Recent works~\citep{rozen2021moser, ben-hamu2022cnfm} introduce simulation-free training methods on simple geometries, but they scale poorly to high-dimension due to the computation of the divergence and further cannot be adapted to non-simple geometries. \citet{chen2024rfm} extends the Flow Matching framework~\citep{lipman2023flowmatching} to manifolds which learns the probability path by regressing the conditional vector fields.
+Instead of the deterministic flow, our work constructs a diffusion-based generative process for which stochasticity is crucial for learning on general geometries, as it achieves superior performance with greatly reduced in-training simulation steps.